-CARBON:

-An Evaluation

-of Carbon Composition

-and Appropriate Applications
+CARBON: An Evaluation of Carbon Composition and Appropriate Applications

-Summary: How effective vour carbon filtration system is depends on what type of carbon you forthe particular application.
+Summary: How effective vour carbon filtration system is often depends on what type of carbon you use forthe particularapplication.
 Varying carbon materialsrom bone char to anthracite coal to coconut shell and beyond-offer different properties for adsorbing or removing different contaminants.
-Here discussion ofboth materials processina directed toward treatment equipment dealers.
+Here is a practical discussion ofboth materials and processina directed toward water treatment equipment dealers.

-Amazingly, more than 700 specific contaminants identified in drinking water supplies in the United States alone.'
-There are a variety of techniques available to remove these organic pollutants but the most prominent among these techniques is granular activated carbon adsorption.
-Adsorption granular activated carbon is regarded as the most effective water treatment process in removing many types df soluble organic materials found in drinking water.
-Not only are GACs important in the adsorption of organic chemicals, they also improve the aesthetics in producing high quality water-taste, color and odor.
-Although GAC filters aren't designed to kill or remove bacteria or viruses, knowing the importance these filters have contaminants adsorbing other particles from water is important for your customers.
-These organics are of great concern in water treatment because they react with Water Conditioning & Purification disinfectants, especiallychlorine, and cause the formation of disinfection by-products (DBPs), which include trihalomethanes (THMs).
-These DBPs can add to poor taste and are often carcinogenic and, therefore, highly undesirable.2
+Amazingly, more than 700 specific contaminants organic have been identified in drinking water supplies in the United States alone.'
+There are a variety of techniques available to remove these organic pollutants but the most prominent among these techniques is granular activated carbon (GAC) adsorption.
+Adsorption by granular activated carbon is regarded as the most effective water treatment process in removing many types df soluble organic materials found in drinking water.
+Not only are GACs important in the adsorption of organic chemicals, they also improve the aesthetics in producing high guality water-taste, color and odor.
+Although GAC filters aren't designed to kill or remove bacteria or viruses, knowing the importance these filters have on contaminants adsorbing other and particles from water is important for your customers.
+These organics are of great concern in water treatment because they react with manv Water Conditioning & Purification disinfectants, especiallychlorine, and cause the formation of disinfection byproducts (DBPs), which include trihalomethanes (THMs).
+These DBPs can add to poor taste and are often carcinogenic and, therefore, highly undesirable.